HoYoung1/aws-lambda-python313-selenium-cdk-template/README.md

 <!-- UPSTREAM REPOSITORY -->
 https://github.com/rdarneal/aws-lambda-python-selenium-cdk-template.git

+## About This Project

-This project is a fork from the upstream repository with only one change: **Python 3.11 → 3.13 migration**.
+This project is a clone from the upstream repository with only one change: **Python 3.11 → 3.13 migration**.
 All other content remains identical to the original work.

 **Special thanks to the original author for their excellent work! 🙏**